Harbin: After World War II

-National economy and social service have obtained significant achievements since the Chinese economic reform first introduced in 1979.
+National economy and social service have obtained significant achievements since the reform and opening up first introduced in 1979.
 Harbin holds the China Harbin International Economic and Trade Fair each year since 1990.
 Harbin once housed one of the largest Jewish communities in the Far East before World War II.
 It reached its peak in the mid-1920s when 25,000 European Jews lived in the city.
 Among them were the parents of Ehud Olmert, the former Prime Minister of Israel.
 In 2004, Olmert came to Harbin with an Israeli trade delegation to visit the grave of his grandfather in Huang Shan Jewish Cemetery, which had over 500 Jewish graves identified.

 On 5 October 1984, Harbin was designated a sub-provincial city by the Organization Department of the CCP Central Committee.
 The eight counties of Harbin originally formed part of Songhuajiang Prefecture whose seat was practically located inside the urban area of Harbin since 1972.
 The prefecture was officially merged into Harbin city on 11 August 1996, increasing Harbin's total population to 9.47 million.

+From late 1990s to early 2000s, Harbin, as a major industrial city with its high density of state-owned enterprises (SOEs), was disproportionately affected by the state government's push to close unprofitable industries.
+Mass layoffs from SOEs, widely known in China as Xiagang (下岗: step down from the post), had led to widespread unemployment, severe economic hardship and profound social disruption to the majority of city's residents.

 Harbin hosted the third Asian Winter Games in 1996.
 In 2009, Harbin held the XXIV Winter Universiade.

 A memorial hall honoring Korean nationalist and independence activist Ahn Jung-geun was unveiled at Harbin Railway Station on 19 January 2014.
 Ahn assassinated four-time Prime Minister of Japan and former Resident-General of Korea Itō Hirobumi at No.1 platform of Harbin Railway Station on 26 October 1909, as Korea on the verge of annexation by Japan after the signing of the Eulsa Treaty.
 South Korean President Park Geun-Hye raised an idea of erecting a monument for Ahn while meeting with Chinese Communist Party general secretary Xi Jinping during a visit to China in June 2013.
 After that China began to build a memorial hall honoring Ahn at Harbin Railway Station.
 As the hall was unveiled on 19 January 2014, the Japanese side soon lodged protest with China over the construction of Ahn's memorial hall.